-Note: This document has been translated from the Japanese original for reference purposes only.
+Note: This document has been translated from a part of the Japanese original for reference purposes only.
 In the event of any discrepancy between this translated document and the Japanese original, the original shall prevail.
 The Company assumes no responsibility for this translation or for direct, indirect or any other forms of damages arising from the translation.